Require Immediate Support? Free Director Helpline: 0800 644 6080

 Unsecured creditors

 Claims made by unsecured creditors lie at the bottom of the hierarchy for payment in an administration process, which means by this stage, their return is typically low.
 Payment is made from the sale of unsecured assets, and in many cases there is little, if any, money left to distribute.
-Unsecured creditors can include suppliers, customers, and HMRC for tax arrears owed directly by the company.
+Unsecured creditors can include suppliers, customers, and HMRC for tax arrears owed directly by the company such as corporation tax.

 Connected unsecured creditors